+All datasets follow a subject-disjoint cross-validation protocol to ensure that each participant appears in the test set exactly once across folds.
+Specifically, \textbf{IHS} uses 5 folds with 17 participants per test set; \textbf{EDA} uses 4 folds with 19 participants per test set; \textbf{OhioT1DM} uses 4 folds with test sizes of 3, 3, 2, and 3 participants; and \textbf{Percept-R} uses 5 folds with test sizes of 16, 15, 15, 15, and 15 participants.

+Across all folds, the total number of test samples is 8307 for OhioT1DM, 2315 for IHS, 5497 for EDA, and 32,852 for Percept-R.

-All models were trained with the Adam optimizer and early stopping based on validation F1.
-The total loss combined reconstruction, cross-entropy, and Fisher penalty terms, with dataset-specific weighting.
-Fisher information was computed only on correctly classified samples, as described in Algorithm~\ref{algo1}.
+All models are trained using the Adam optimizer with early stopping based on F1-score.
+The training objective combines reconstruction loss, cross-entropy loss, and a Fisher penalty term with dataset-specific weighting.
+Fisher information is computed only on correctly classified samples (Algorithm~\ref{algo1}).

-Random seeds were fixed for reproducibility, and all results were averaged across folds.
-This unified framework ensures that cross-dataset differences observed under \textbf{\textsc{Flare}} reflect true sensing heterogeneity rather than architectural variation.